VanshPT/SoftGo-Starter-Kit-Quick-Setup-for-Django-Apps/README.md

 ### 🚀 **What is SoftGo?**
-SoftGo (Software + Django) is your go-to Django starter kit, designed to help developers—especially students—quickly set up the foundational elements of a project or software.
+SoftGo (Software + Django) is your go-to Django starter kit, designed to help developers—quickly set up the foundational elements of a project or software.
 With all essential features like login, signup, dynamic user dashboards, and remember-me functionality, you can skip the repetitive tasks and focus directly on building your actual use case.
 SoftGo takes care of the groundwork, allowing you to move fast and build smarter!

 ### ✨ **Key Features**
 - 🔐 **Authentication Done Right**: Seamless user registration, login, and logout functionalities, complete with password and email validation.